geocomPP/sdvwR/chapter.md

 ----------

 R is a free and open source computer program that runs on all major operating systems.
-R relies primarily on the *command line* for data
+It relies primarily on the *command line* for data
-input: instead of interacting with the program by moving your mouse around clicking on different parts of the screen, users enter commands via the keyboard.
+input: instead of interacting with the program by clicking on different parts of the screen, so users enter commands via the keyboard.
 This will seem to strange to people accustomed to relying on a graphical user interface (GUI) for most of their computing, yet the approach has a number of benefits, as highlighted by Gary Sherman (2008, p.
-283), developer of the popular Geographical Informations System QGIS:
+283), developer of the popular Geographical Information System (GIS) QGIS:

 > With the advent of “modern” GIS software, most people want to point
 > and click their way through life.
 That’s good, but there is a